UMM-CSci-4553-S25/knapsack-Josie-El/RESULTS.md

-# Tournament Size in the Knapsack Problem
+# Tournament Size and the Knapsack Problem

 by Josie and El